 We strive to educate young girls about finance and money

-We educate young girls about money, equality and sustainability
+We educate young kids about money, equality and sustainability

 “Because money is not just a transmission of value: